 An authorized user is someone you authorize to use your credit card and access other account features.
-But just like any favor, it could have some negative consequences for you.
+But there could be some negative consequences for you.

 Adding an authorized user to your credit card account is easy to do, and it can be a great way to help a friend or family member improve or establish credit.
 Plus it can even help you earn rewards.

-When you add an authorized user to a credit card, you may be doing that person a huge favor, but there can be some negative outcomes, too.
-Here are some key things you should know before you take the leap.
+When you add an authorized user to a credit card, you may be doing that person a huge favor, but you should know some key things before you take the leap.

-Your authorized user can have a separate credit card to use, but it’s up to you to decide if you want to give that person that much access to the account.
+Your authorized user can have a separate credit card to use, but as the primary account holder it’s up to you to decide if you want to give that person that much access to the account.

 Help someone get a fresh start

-When you add an authorized user to your credit card account, information from the account can show up on that person’s credit reports.
-That means their credit can improve if the information is positive, simply as a result of being added to an account you keep in good standing.
+When you add an authorized user to your credit card account, information from the account — like the credit limit, payment history and card balance — can show up on that person’s credit reports.
+That means their credit can improve as a result of being added to a credit account you keep in good standing.

 For people with no credit or poor credit, or people who’ve had their applications for credit denied, becoming an authorized user can be one of the few ways to start building a better credit profile.

-Bear in mind that not all issuers provide information about authorized users to the three major consumer credit bureaus – TransUnion, Experian and Equifax.
-So if your goal is to help a friend or family member improve their credit, ask your issuer whether they report authorized user account information to the three major consumer credit bureaus.
+Keep in mind that not all issuers provide information about authorized users to the three major consumer credit bureaus — Equifax, Experian and TransUnion.
+So if your goal is to help a friend or family member improve their credit, ask your issuer whether it reports authorized user account information to the three major consumer credit bureaus.

 Your positive account information can help an authorized user build, or rebuild, credit.
 But if you make mistakes, or practice negative credit habits, you could potentially hurt that person’s credit too.
-If you miss credit card payments or rack up a big balance, both your and your authorized user’s credit can take a hit.
-Similarly, if the authorized user racks up charges on your card it could negatively impact your credit.
+If you miss credit card payments or rack up a big balance, both your credit scores and your authorized user’s scores could take a hit.
+Similarly, if the authorized user makes a mistake, like throwing off your credit utilization or making a late payment on a card connected to your account, it could negatively impact your credit.